k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/05_tdm_reference_processes.md

 ## Task Execution Job

-The [main task execution process](03_task_execution_processes.md#main-tdm-task-execution-process-tdmexecutetask-job) runs TDM Broadway flows in order to get the reference table into Fabric (TDM_Reference LU) and load it to the target for a load task.
+The [main task execution process](03_task_execution_processes.md#main-tdm-task-execution-process-tdmexecutetask-job) runs TDM Broadway flows in order to get the reference table into Fabric (TDM_Reference LU) and loads it into the target environment for a load task.

 The job updates the status of the processed reference table in the [task_ref_exe_stats](02_tdm_database.md#task_ref_exe_stats) TDM DB table: